-Back pain can seem to come out of nowhere and have a big impact on your family, hobbies, social life, and career.
-Being an informed patient can have a big effect on your outcomes and help you cope.
+Back pain can have a big impact on your life—your family, hobbies, social life, and career.
+But being an informed patient can have a big effect on your outcomes and help you cope.

 People experience pain differently.
 An acute injury that causes excruciating pain to one person may cause little or no pain to another.